GWC-DCMB/curriculum-notebooks/paper/paper.md

 ### Learner experiences

-We surveyed learners anonymously after each Club and Summer Experience and found that they all felt like they had improved their skills in Python programming, problem solving and critical thinking, and collaboration.
+We surveyed learners anonymously after each Club and Summer Experience and found that they all felt their skills in Python programming, problem solving, critical thinking, and collaboration had improved.
-Furthermore, for the 2019 instance of Club we asked that all participants take a pre-test and a post-test.
+Furthermore, for the 2019 instance of Club we asked that all participants take a pre-test and a post-test comprising Python coding questions.
 While only five participants recorded their post-test, all of them answered more questions correctly on the post-test than the pre-test (range 1-8 more questions correct out of 11).

-Overwhelmingly, learners' favorite parts are the guest speakers and the project.
+Overwhelmingly, learners' favorite parts of the program are the guest speakers and the project.
 These aspects of our curriculum expose them to new fields and allow them to apply their newfound coding skills to asking an interesting question.
 About a third of participants claim that they are now more interested in